slash071/atlas/src/chapter_01/chapter_01.md

 ## What is Markdown

-Markdown is a writing format as supposed to a publishing format like HTML or PDF.
+Markdown is a writing format compared to a publishing format like HTML or PDF.
 A writing format serves as the original source for a written document, such as a blog post.
 Markdown is based on plain text and is human-readable.
 As a minimal markup language, it provides a simple and compact syntax (formatting) that doesn’t get in the way of your content.

 Markdown is a lightweight open-source markup language that you can use to add formatting elements to plaintext documents.